fbpx

 • Learn from well-known faculty and industry experts from around the globe.

-• Flexibility of attending anytime from anywhere, even when you are working full-time.
+• Enjoy the flexibility of attending anytime from anywhere, even while working full-time.

-• Interact with industry experts during the webinars and get the latest updates/announcements on the subject.
+• Interact with industry experts during webinars and receive the latest updates and announcements on the subject.

-• Experience a global learning with students from various backgrounds and experience which is a great networking opportunity.
+• Experience global learning with students from various backgrounds, providing a great networking opportunity.

 • Gain practical skills and knowledge essential for substation design.

-• Study fundamental topics in substation design like capacity calculations, configuration selection, planning, lay out and much more.
+• Study important topics in substation design, including capacity calculations, component selection, and layout planning.

-• Learn about electrical network, system studies, harmonic control and MV substations.
+• Learn about electrical networks, system studies, harmonic control, and MV substations.

-• This course is full of examples and case studies to develop a deep understanding on the subjects.
+• This course includes numerous examples and case studies to help you develop a deep understanding of the subjects.

 Course Details

-Depending on the functions performed by a substation, the configuration and complexity can be quite varied.
-The skill of the designer is to anticipate the present and future needs that the substation will cater to, select appropriate design configuration, and calculate the ratings of main equipment such as busbars, transformers, and switchgear to ensure trouble-free service over several decades.
+Depending on the functions performed by a substation, the configuration and complexity can vary significantly.
+The designer’s skill lies in anticipating the present and future needs that the substation will address, selecting the appropriate design configuration, and calculating the ratings of main equipment such as busbars, transformers, and switchgear to ensure trouble-free service over several decades.

-Sufficient thought should be given to the need for maintaining critical substation equipment, and appropriate redundancies must be planned as well.
-This is essential as otherwise the consumers fed by the substation can suffer frequent supply outages, which is undesirable from both a service and a financial point of view.
+Sufficient consideration should be given to the maintenance of critical substation equipment, and appropriate redundancies must be planned as well.
+This is essential; otherwise, consumers served by the substation may experience frequent supply outages, which is undesirable from both a service and financial perspective.

-It is also necessary to ensure that the substation will work satisfactorily under various normal and not-so-normal situations (such as short circuits and other types of abnormal events that can occur in a system) without any failures.
-This is done through various calculations that are performed to reflect a set of simulated conditions.
-These calculations are collectively called as system studies.
-The type of studies will depend upon the complexity and criticality of the substation and the loads connected to it.
-The simulations are carried out using specialized computer software.
+It is also necessary to ensure that the substation will operate satisfactorily under both normal and fault conditions without any failures.
+This is achieved through various calculations performed for postulated conditions.
+These calculations are collectively referred to as system studies.
+The type of studies will depend on the complexity and criticality of the substation and the loads connected to it.

-Modern industries give rise to sizeable harmonic components, which can result in premature equipment failures by heating and or harmonic resonance.
-Harmonic filters and other measures to inhibit resonance will have to be planned in such cases.
+Modern industries generate significant harmonics on the power grid, which can lead to premature equipment failures due to heating or harmonic resonance.
+In such cases, harmonic filters and other measures to inhibit resonance will need to be planned.

 The course is composed of 12 modules, covering topics such as, calculating substation capacity, selecting a suitable configuration, planning for system studies, laying out an outdoor high voltage switchyard showing main and auxiliary equipment, planning an indoor substation with medium voltage switchgear, and choosing equipment for fault limiting, VAR compensation and harmonic control and adjusting the switchyard layout to include these systems.